shazz/shazz.github.io/content/blog/antiviruses/xtermine/xtermine.md

 Xtermine checks the bootsector similarly to how Sagrotan does.
 But its heuristic analysis is much less advanced than Sagrotan's.

 - Xtermine does not check vectors
-- Xtermine checks the checksum
+- Xtermine checks the checksum (`$1234`)
-- Xtermine does not check for the Magic long word ($12123456)
+- Xtermine does not check for the Magic long word (`$12123456`) for "non-executable" bootsectors (like EICAR)
-- Xtermine performs heuristic analysis of the bootsector
+- Xtermine performs heuristic analysis of the bootsector, heuristic details are not described.
 - Xtermine checks the BPB

 ### Challenge 7: Detect a malware when Xtermine is not running